Publications

 Alongside my therapeutic work, I am developing a series of books exploring addiction, recovery, counselling, parts work, attachment, relationships, spirituality, and the personal journey from pain towards meaning.

 These books are still in progress, and I do not intend to publish them until the full series has been written and shaped with care.
-In the meantime, I will share articles and reflections on related themes, including why people seek counselling, addiction and recovery, shame, trauma, emotional distress, mental health, relationships, and deeper healing.

 My writing draws from my own personal journey, my recovery, my training, and what I have witnessed through counselling, psychotherapy, and working alongside others as they find their way through difficult times.